FESOM/pyfesom/docs/index.rst

 pyfesom
 =======

-Collection of tools for basic handling of FESOM ocean model output.
+Python library and collection of tools for basic handling of FESOM ocean model output.

-Examples of usage
+Examples of library usage
 =================

 - `Show FESOM mesh`_